-Derivative contracts (assets and liabilities): Gains or losses resulting from commodity derivatives are typically required to be refunded to, or recovered from, customers through the gas cost adjustment.
-Accordingly, the Company evaluates open derivative contracts to determine if they are probable of recovery, or refund, through future rates charged to customers and qualify for regulatory deferral.
+Derivative contracts (assets and liabilities): The Company evaluates open derivative contracts for regulatory deferral by determining if they are probable of recovery from, or refund to, customers through future rates.
 Derivative contracts that qualify for regulatory deferral are recorded at fair value, with changes in fair value recorded as regulatory assets or regulatory liabilities in the period in which the change occurs.

-Energy efficiency ("EE"): This amount represents the difference between revenue billed to customers through its EE Charge and the costs of the Company's EE programs as approved by the RIPUC.
+Energy efficiency ("EE"): Represents the difference between revenue billed to customers through its EE Charge and the costs of the Company's EE programs as approved by the RIPUC.

-Environmental response costs: This regulatory asset represents deferred costs associated with the Company's share of the estimated costs to investigate and perform certain remediation activities at sites with which it may be associated.
-The Company's rate plans provide for specific rate allowances for these costs at a level of \$4.4 million per year, with variances deferred for future recovery or return to customers.
+Environmental response costs: The regulatory asset represents deferred costs associated with the Company's share of the estimated costs to investigate and perform certain remediation activities at sites with which it may be associated.
+The Company's rate plans provide for specific rate allowances for these costs at a level of \$4.4 million per year, with variances deferred for future recovery from or return to customers.
 The Company believes future costs, beyond the expiration of current rate plans, will continue to be recovered through rates.